Meet the Leadership Team

 Vanessa Becker-Weig is Co-Founder of The Girl Project.
-In addition, she is the Artistic Director of Woodford Theatre and founder of Woodford Theatre Young Artists (WTYA).
 Vanessa is a transplant from Central Ohio, where she earned a B.F.A. in Acting at Wright State University.
 Since moving to Lexington 10 years ago, Vanessa has directed or choreographed numerous productions for Woodford Theatre, the School for the Creative and Performing Arts, U.K.O.T.’ s Broadway Bound, The Academy for Creative Excellence, Dunbar High School, and several award-winning productions for the Itheatrics Junior Theatre Festival in Atlanta.
+She was the Education Director for Woodford Theatre from 2015-2019 and served as Artistic Director for the theatre in 2020.
 Prior to moving to Lexington, Vanessa served for ten years as the Education Director and Resident Director/Actor for the Phoenix Theatre (now CATCO).
 At the Phoenix, she directed, choreographed, and appeared in more than fifty productions as well as designed and implemented classes, camps, workshops, and in-school residencies.
 Vanessa specializes in movement theatre and theatre styles such as Kabuki, Commedia Del ‘Arte, Laban, Puppets and Masks, and Musical Theatre, and she was in the regional tour of the musical The Secret Garden, which incorporated both deaf and hearing actors and won several Central Ohio artistic excellence awards.
 Vanessa is a proud recipient of a Bluegrass Alliance for Women Impact Award and the prestigious Freddie G Fellowship from Music Theatre International.

-Ellie Clark is Co-founder and Co-Director of The Girl Project and acted as Program Director alongside Vanessa Becker Weig for The Girl Project in its first four years.
-Ellie took a short hiatus in 2015 to pursue higher education and graduated this past Spring with an MFA in performance from Ohio University's Professional Actor Training Program.
+Ellie Clark is Co-founder and Co-Director of The Girl Project.
+Ellie took a short hiatus during the summer of 2016 as she pursued her MFA.
+She graduated from Ohio University's Professional Actor Training Program in 2018.
 While there she was the recipient of the Martha and Foster Harmon Fellowship for her “exceptional talent and dedication to the live theatre arts."
 Ellie has performed extensively throughout parts of the North East and on the East Coast and is a teaching artist whose work focuses on theatre performance and physical actor training for the stage.

 Research and Advocacy Director